johnson-jesse/simple-backstage-app/README.md

 > account.
 If this is your first time, you will be asked to authorize and then
 > are redirected to the catalog page if all is well.

+## Auth Summary
+> We modified three files.
+Starting with app-config.yml by adding in GitHub as a provider.
+Then apis.ts where we registered GithubAuth as usable API.
+We then modified App.tsx where we included the SignInPage with a single provider for our GitHub configuration.

 # Where to go from here

 > You're probably eager to write your first custom plugin.
 Follow this next